panva/jose/docs/README.md

     accepts all algorithms available on the keys
-  - `complete`: `<boolean>` When true returns an object with the parsed headers, verified AAD, the content encryption key, the key that was used to unwrap or derive the content encryption key, and cleartext instead of just the cleartext.
+  - `complete`: `<boolean>` When true returns an object with the parsed headers, verified AAD, the content encryption key, the key that was used to unwrap or derive the content encryption key, and cleartext instead of only the cleartext.
     **Default:** 'false'
 - Returns: `<Buffer>` &vert; `<Object>`